Progressive Pilgrimage

 When arriving, please tell the immigration and customs officials that you are part of a Christian pilgrimage; this generally expedites the process.

-What kind of clothing is appropriate in Israel and Palestine?
+What kind of clothing is appropriate for Israel and Palestine?

 We highly recommend you check out current forecasts for the weather in Jerusalem, the Dead Sea, and the Galilee before departure.

 Pants are appropriate for both men and women.
-Jeans are acceptable but not common among middle age or older people.
-Knees and shoulders should never be exposed and tight clothing, such as leggings, should be avoided.
+Jeans are OK for tourists.
+Knees and shoulders should never be exposed in religious settings and tight clothing, such as leggings, should be avoided.

-Women should being a scarf to cover their heads at some holy sites.
+Women should bring a scarf to cover their heads at some holy sites.

 Finally, we’ll be doing a lot of walking, so please bring one or two pairs of comfortable, broken in shoes.
 You may desire a pair of sandals or other casual shoes to wear around the hotel.